Alan Bush: Opera ventures

 Since his youthful Last Days of Pompeii, Bush had not attempted to write opera, but he took up the genre in 1946 with a short operetta for children, The Press Gang (or the Escap'd Apprentice), for which Nancy supplied the libretto.
 This was performed by pupils at St Christopher School, Letchworth, on 7 March 1947.
 The following year he began a more ambitious venture, a full-length grand opera recounting the story of Wat Tyler, who led the Peasants' Revolt of 1381.
 Wat Tyler, again to Nancy's libretto, was submitted in 1950 to the Arts Council's Festival of Britain opera competition, and was one of four prizewinners – Bush received £400.
 (Note: £400 has a purchasing power equivalent to about £12,500 in 2016.)
-The opera was not taken up by any of the British opera houses, and was first staged at Leipzig Opera at september 8th in 1953.
+The opera was not taken up by any of the British opera houses, and was first staged at Leipzig Opera on 8 September in 1953.
 It was well received, retained for the season and ran again in the following year; there was a further performance in Rostock in 1955.
 Wat Tyler did not receive its full British premiere until 19 June 1974, when it was produced at Sadler's Wells; as of 2017, this remains the only professional staging of a Bush opera in Britain.